Some of the numbers presented in this website may not be the most recent available

 It has an extensive coastline along the Arctic and Pacific Oceans (Barents, White, Kara, Laptev, East Siberian, Chukchi, and Bering Seas, plus the Sea of Okhotsk and Sea of Japan), as well as along the west (Baltic Sea) and south (Sea of Azov, Black and Caspian Seas).
 Major islands and archipelagos include Novaya Zemlya, Franz Josef Land, the Severnaya Zemlya, the New Siberian Islands, Wrangel Island, the Kuril Islands and Sakhalin.

 The country has been an oil producer since 1871.
 Output began in the Caucasus area, moving to sedimentary basins west of the Urals and then into West and East Siberia.
-Oil has also been produced in the Baltic Basin in Kaliningrad and on Sakhalin in the Far East.
+Oil and gas have also been produced in the Baltic Basin in Kaliningrad and on Sakhalin in the Far East.

 Production reached a peak in 1987 when decline began as the Soviet Union collapsed.
 Production began to recover after 1998, helped by new oil from East Siberia, and in the Caspian Sea and off Sakhalin Island.
-There remains significant potential in the Arctic, especially offshore and the country probably has very large shale oil reserves however Globalshift does not expect any further significant growth in output, especially as Russian oil will suffer partial embargo after the country began to wage war on democratic Ukraine.
+There remains significant potential in the Arctic, especially offshore and the country probably has very large shale oil reserves however, Globalshift does not expect any further significant growth in output, especially as Russian oil has suffered a Western embargo after the country began its war on democratic Ukraine.

 Russia has huge gas reserves and output is due to grow, especially in the Arctic and East Siberia.
-However, progress is slow with vast projects on the Yamal Peninsula subject to repeated delays.
+However, progress is slow with vast projects on the Yamal Peninsula subject to repeated delays and a lack of export markets after sanctions..

-All projects are seeing reduced investment due to Russia’s crimes against Ukraine.
+All projects are seeing reduced investment due to the Russian government’s war crimes against Ukraine.

 RUSSIA